Glogonj: Second World War

-In October 1944, the Soviet Red Army and Yugoslav Partisans captured Glogon and the surrounding villages during the 'Belgrade Offensive'.
-Many of the ethnic Germans in Glogon were shot, the local Catholic priest was hung in the bell tower and some of the women were raped and found dead.
-The new communist Yugoslav regime began reprisals and deprived all ethnic Germans their citizenship and civil rights.
+By mid-October 1944, the Soviet Red Army and Yugoslav Partisans captured Glogon and the surrounding villages during the 'Belgrade Offensive'.
+Some of the ethnic Germans in Glogon were shot and some of the women were raped and found dead.
+The new communist Yugoslav regime began reprisals and deprived all ethnic Germans of their citizenship and civil rights.
 On October 30, 1944, special detachments of the Yugoslav People's Liberation Committee shot 128 residents from Glogon on site.
 The surviving ethnic Germans were taken to labor camps in nearby areas, (such as Rudolfsgnad) where most would die of disease, starvation and the cold.
-The empty villages were fenced off, houses boarded up and remained abandoned for years.
+The empty villages were fenced off, houses boarded up and remained abandoned for the rest of the war.